This award funds travel for students and postdocs to present biomechanics and neural control of movement research at the ACSM Annual Meeting.

 Due Dates (Anticipated): March 2027 (Joseph Hamill Access to Science Award)

-Key Information: Applicants must be ACSM national members and first authors/presenters of accepted abstracts.
+Key Information: Applicants must be ACSM national members and first authors of accepted abstracts.

-The Joseph Hamill Access to Science Award, sponsored by the De Luca Foundation and administered by the American College of Sports Medicine (ACSM) Foundation, provides travel support for students and postdoctoral fellows to present research on biomechanics and neural control of movement at the ACSM Annual Meeting.
-The award honors Dr. Joseph Hamill’s legacy as a leader and mentor in biomechanics and aims to foster early-career researchers by enabling them to share their work at a major scientific conference.
+The Joseph Hamill Access to Science Award, sponsored by the De Luca Foundation and administered by the American College of Sports Medicine Foundation, provides travel support for students and postdoctoral fellows to present their research at the ACSM Annual Meeting.
+The award honors Dr. Joseph Hamill’s legacy in biomechanics and aims to facilitate the participation of emerging scholars in the field of biomechanics and neural control of movement.
+Recipients receive financial assistance to offset travel expenses, enabling them to share their research with the broader sports medicine and exercise science community.